Srynetix/godot-nature-of-code/README.md

 ## Summary

-Each interactive example and interactive exercise will be implemented with latest Godot Engine version, using C# for the scripting.
+Each interactive example and interactive exercise will be implemented with Godot Engine 3.2.3-rc3, using C# for the scripting.

 The project contain a launcher, with a **scene explorer** to navigate examples and exercises, and the **ecosystem simulation** scene.